Alec-Nelson/GobblerExchange/README.md

 - Searching w/ no term will produce all results (ex. if 'username' is selected w/ no search term, it'll return all users)

 Not Implemented (yet):
+- Dynamic CRN matching.
+Currently uses hardcoded JSON file of classes from the current semester, instead of dynamically scraping the timetable.
+- Creating or searching for groups based on the course subject+code (i.e. CS 1114)
 - Edit and delete forum & note comments
 - Only allowing the user who authored the post/event/notes/comment to edit/delete it (currently, anyone can edit or delete any post/event/notes/comment)
 - Searching for forum posts